nithingpth/keyboard-navigator/Readme.md

 ## Start Navigation

 Navigation can be contained inside desired element or set it on window by calling this setNavigationOnContainingElement function.
-Calling also this function starts listening on target element.
+Also calling this function Keyboard Navigator starts listening on target element.
 ```javascript
 keyBoardNavigator.setNavigationOnContainingElement("targetElementID")
 ```
-calling setNavigationOnContainingElement without parameter sets navigation on `window` object
+calling `setNavigationOnContainingElement()` without parameter sets navigation on `window` object

 Navigation can be paused by setting
 ```javascript